Gun Permit Applications and Appeals

 The existence of some of these criteria can result in the automatic denial of a gun permit application.
 However, this may not always be true.
 As a result, each case must be evaluated individually in light of the client's unique circumstances.

-Many clients who contact the firm with gun permitting issues have never fired - or even held - a gun.
-Accordingly, the firm typically advises client who are new to gun use and ownership to take a firearms safety course.
+Many clients who contact us with gun permitting issues have never fired - or even held - a gun.
+Accordingly, we typically advise client who are new to gun use and ownership to take a firearms safety course.
 There are several establishments in New Jersey that offer basic firearms training.
 At some point during the application or appeals process, the applicant may be asked about their experience with firearms use and ownership.
-The firm believes that an applicant's ability to represent that they have taken, and successfully completed, a firearms safety course strengthens their initial application and, if necessary, their appeal.
+We believe that an applicant's ability to represent that they have taken, and successfully completed, a firearms safety course strengthens their initial application and, if necessary, their appeal.
 (And quite frankly, if you really get into it, the course can be fun.)

 Further, a police officer, prosecutor or judge may, at some point, ask an applicant why they want to own a gun.
 Yes, this question pries into personal business, but is occasionally raised during the application or appeals process.
 Self defense or defense-of-others is generally not an acceptable reason.
 Some permit applicants or gun owners may have valid self-defense or defense-of-others issues, but these need to be evaluated on an individual basis.
 The best reasons to own a gun are a desire to target shoot or hunt.

-The law office of James S. Friedman, LLC, helps clients navigate the gun application process.
+We help clients navigate the gun application process.
 Mr. Friedman walks clients through every step, and makes sure that all of the details required for a successful application are satisfied.
-The firm also represents clients who seek to appeal the denial of their gun permit application.
+We also represent clients who seek to appeal the denial of their gun permit application.

-If you are applying for a gun permit, or you want to appeal the denial of a gun permit application, call James S. Friedman today at 800-361-6554 to discuss your options and learn more about weapons ownership in New Jersey.
+If you are applying for a gun permit, or you want to appeal the denial of a gun permit application, call us today at 800-361-6554 to discuss your options and learn more about weapons ownership in New Jersey.